BergQuester/v8tr.github.io/_drafts/2018-02-19-reflection-use-cases.md

 [Introspection][introspection-def], in turn, is the ability of a program to examine the type or properties of an object at runtime.

 Swift's Reflection is limited, providing read-only access to a subset of type metadata.
 Such metadata is encapsulated in `Mirror` instances.

-# Reflection in-depth

-1. Mirrored object is boxed into MagicMirror instance.
-It buffers object using calling it's [witness table][witness-table-def]
-2. Class's

-MagicMirror is a mirror box.
+Under the hood, `Mirror` crawls [witness tables][witness-table-def] or queries Objective-C runtime for Swift and Objective-C types respectively.

+Reflection provides great opportunity to combine it's dynamic features together with Swift static type system.
+Let's see how our production code can benefit from bringing together these two approaches.

+## JSON parsing

+A well-known Reflection appliance in Swift is JSON parsing.
+Let's see the common approach: